digipolisantwerp/embeddable-widgets_module_js/CONTRIBUTING.md

 ### Publishing

-> Only the ACPaaS UI team publishes new releases.
-[Contact us](https://acpaas-ui.digipolis.be/contact) if you need a new release published.
+> Only the AUI team publishes new releases.
+[Contact us](https://antwerp-ui.digipolis.be/contact) if you need a new release published.

 ### Breaking API changes